adobe-apiplatform/user-sync.py/.changelog/latest.md

 # Fixes

-* 8fbeb83 Fix build config for Jammy
+* e61ec81 Fix issue with all users setting